zchyde/brooklinebooksmith.com/_posts/2016-07-28-brookline-booksmith-and-the-cursed-child.md

 **BASICS**

 * You can&nbsp;**[preorder](http://www.brooklinebooksmith-shop.com/book/9781338099133?utm_source=internal&amp;utm_medium=website&amp;utm_campaign=harrypotter-2016)&nbsp;**the book or **purchase at our release party** for 20% off the cover price.
 This discount only applies to preorders (picked up at any time) and books purchased in the store between **12 midnight and closing** on Saturday night.
-* Starting at **8:30A.M. on Saturday**, go to the front register to receive a numbered wristband that reserves your spot in line.
+* Starting at **8:30A.M. on Saturday**, go to the front register to receive a numbered wristband that reserves your spot in line to purchase the book.
 * At **9P.M. on Saturday**, the party begins!
 See the table at the front door to get sorted into your correct house (remember, it's what you feel that matters most).
+The party is free and open to all!

 **HOUSE POINTS!**